Goalsum/TataruBook/docs/quick_start.md

 | | 2023/9/12 | Moogle:Eorzea 100 | -1000 | Sharlayan Bank current | Redemption | 2500 |
 | | 2023/9/30 | Sharlayan Bank current | -1200 | Moogle:Eorzea 100 | Purchase | 630 |

 The `dst_change` column has been added to the header row to more clearly illustrate the last field of each row.
-But actually TataruBook doesn't care about the contents of the header row when importing the csv file, it just fills in the values of each field in the required order.
+But actually TataruBook doesn't care about the contents of the header row when importing the CSV file, it just fills in the values of each field in the required order.
 {: .notice}

-Then import the contents of this csv file:
+Then import the contents of this CSV file:

 ~~~
 tatarubook import accounting.db postings.csv